zhaox97/Nebula/README.md

 Again, you may need to use `sudo`.

+You can now launch the Node.js server by running `npm start` from the root directory.
+This will start the server locally (default listening on port 8081).
+You should now be able to connect to the server via `localhost:8081/`.

 ## User Guide

-You can launch the Node.js server by running `npm start` from the root directory.
-This will start the server (default listening on port 8081).
 All accessible web clients are located in the CosmosD3 folder.
 The files in this folder are exposed in the web server through the `/cosmos` URI.
 For example, the CosmosTwitter client can be accessed via `/cosmos/CosmosTwitter.html`.
-Navigating to the root page at `localhost:8081/` will return the default client, `/cosmos/CosmosD3.html`.
+Navigating to the root page will return the default client, `/cosmos/CosmosD3.html`.

 Multiple clients of the same type can be opened simultaneously, and all clients will be synched together.
-However, currently only one type of client can be opened at a time.
-While improving this would not take much work, it is something that we never got around to.
-In order to switch to try a different client, the server will have to be restarted.

-When the first client is loaded from the server, it can specify which pipeline to load, which are described below.
+When each client connects to the server, it can specify which pipeline to load, which are described below.
 This pipeline is then started by the Node.js server, by spawning a Python instance.
-Each pipeline gets started on port 5555, and the server automatically connects to it once it is started.
-Because each is run on the same port, only one pipeline can currently be run.
-Again, this simply enables us to test each client, and could easily be modified for more robust use.
+Each pipeline communicates with the Node.js server via a specified port number.
+These port numbers start at 5555 and increment with each additional pipeline instance spawned.
+The server automatically connects to the pipeline instance once it is started.

 # Developer Notes